Our Vision for English

 At our school, the children are provided with a rich and varied range of texts to read at home and at school.
 They use these to practice and apply their reading knowledge and skills.
 They are encouraged to read a wide range texts – fiction, poetry and non-fiction texts – to support and consolidate their understanding of word reading and their comprehension skills.

-Our reading scheme is fully book banded in line with age-related expectations (EYFS, KS1 and KS2) with explicit links to reading ages and the letters and sounds phases.
+Our reading scheme is fully book banded in line with age-related expectations (EYFS, KS1 and KS2) with explicit links to reading ages and phonics stages.
 We use the Oxford Reading Tree (ORT) as the main reading scheme to teach, assess and engage our children as readers.
 However, this is supplemented with a range of other high-quality schemes that feed directly into our book banding system outlined above.

 Our aim with the reading books we provide

-- Teach – using systematic, synthetic phonics (Letters and Sounds) with books that consolidate and embed this.
+- Teach – using systematic, synthetic phonics using a DfE approved scheme with books that consolidate and embed this.

 - Practise – with fully decodable books linked to the children’s phase in phonics.